OCA/delivery-carrier/partner_delivery_zone/readme/CONFIGURATION.rst

-To configure this module you need to:
+To configure this module, you need to:

 #.
-Go to *Sales > Configuration> Delivery Zones* and create any zones
+Go to **Contacts > Configuration > Delivery Zones** and create required codes